 - ThemeIsle is fun – you’ll see this from their website!
 They also boast over 470,000 users!
 There’s a theme for any kind of website you need to set up and the design is fantastic.

 Once you’ve selected your theme, you’re ready to start adding your content.
 All themes come with user instructions, some even have videos and usually they have support, especially if you’ve paid for a premium theme.

 So there you have it, your very own website set up in three easy steps!

-There are other things like plugins and tools that will help you with managing and customizing your website and interaction with your audience.
+There are other things like plugins and tools that will help you with managing and customising your website and interaction with your audience.

 Here are a couple of providers we use:

 - E-newsletters – We use SendInBlue for BarefootVegan.
 It’s a lot cheaper than MailChimp and it’s really user-friendly.
 You can create email newsletters using their drag-and-drop system.